Weak Value Advantage in Overcoming Noise: The limit of strong measurement

-We have the joint state in eq. (\ref{eq:joint state for strong}), but this time, instead of tracing out the system, we post-select on it being in state $|\psi_{f}\rangle$, just like we did for the weak-value setup.
-In this case we obtain
+We have the joint state in Eq. (\ref{eq:joint state for strong}), but this time, instead of tracing out the system, we post-select on it being in state $|\psi_{f}\rangle$, just like we did for the weak-value setup.
+In this case we obtain the un-normalized state